How to export your Fresha reports (PDF, CSV, XLSX)

 What none of these exports contain

-Here's the catch, and it's the reason reconciling Fresha is fiddly.
-No single export carries your sales, Fresha's fees, and the payout amount together.
+No single export carries your sales, Fresha's fees, and the payout amount together, which is why reconciling Fresha is fiddly.
 The reports above are the sales-and-payments side.
 The fee side lives somewhere else.

-Card processing fees and the new-client marketplace commission are generally not broken out in the Payment transactions, Sales summary or Payments summary reports.
+None of these reports break out card processing fees or the new-client marketplace commission.
 Fresha settles those inside its wallet before it pays you, and it bills them separately.
 The record of that is the monthly Invoice Statement Fresha emails you, which is the fee side written up as an invoice.

-That gap is the whole reconciliation problem, and it's what the Fresha payout decomposer is built to close.
-Give it your Payment transactions CSV, add the fees from your invoice, and it rebuilds the gross-to-net picture and the balanced journal entry, so you can see where the money went and post it in one go.
+That gap is the whole reconciliation problem, and closing it is what the tool is built for: see exactly what Fresha's fees took from your Finance summary CSV.
+Add the fees from your invoice and it rebuilds the gross-to-net picture and the balanced journal entry, so you can see where the money went and post it in one go.

 Once you have the file